-This is actually an incredibly useful life saver as the game will tell you when it's safe to leave a hiding spot only for the stalker to decided to waltz back in, so the player will need to rely on the return of the ambient music to know the coast is clear.
+This is actually an incredibly useful life-saver as the game will tell you when it's safe to leave a hiding spot only for the stalker to decide to waltz back in, so the player will need to rely on the return of the ambient music to know the coast is clear.

 Non-Standard Game Over: "Acta Est Fabula" shows up on the screen rather than the traditional Game Over whenever Fiona gets killed.
 Death by booby traps comes with a special video, where Fiona's gruesome fate is made pretty explicit as well.

 Offscreen Teleportation: Most of the stalkers are guilty of this, but Daniella pops into existence in certain rooms.
 There's one room she'll always appear in, no matter where you saw her last.
 Fortunately, for some reason, her kill switch is set to "off" if you encounter her here; she's too busy cleaning to do anything else.

 Oh Crap: Quite a few, but the fire-poker scene (Fiona) and the explosives scene (Lorenzo) are the first to come to mind.